Web-n-Composite/crypto-hacks-list/README.md

-<p>A cryptocurrency exchange&nbsp;<code>CoinBene</code>that began to experience problems when funds began to mysteriously leave the exchange’s hot wallet.&nbsp;<a href="https://cointelegraph.com/news/analysts-claim-coinbene-transactions-recent-activity-consistent-with-exchange-hack"><u>Analysts were concerned</u></a>&nbsp;&nbsp;that the exchange was down for maintenance, a typical post-hack reaction.&nbsp;Despite&nbsp;&nbsp;<a href="https://www.ccn.com/exchange-coinbene-swears-it-wasnt-hacked-traders-fear-the-worst/"><u>assurances from CoinBene</u></a>&nbsp;&nbsp;that nothing happened, the&nbsp;&nbsp;<a href="https://cointelegraph.com/news/over-100-million-missing-coinbene-claims-maintenance-a-month-of-questions-point-toward-a-hack"><u>exchange was down for a month</u></a>&nbsp;&nbsp;.</p>
+A cryptocurrency exchange CoinBene that began to experience problems when funds began to mysteriously leave the exchange’s hot wallet.
+[Analysts were concerned](https://cointelegraph.com/news/analysts-claim-coinbene-transactions-recent-activity-consistent-with-exchange-hack) that the exchange was down for maintenance, a typical post-hack reaction.
+[Despite](https://www.ccn.com/exchange-coinbene-swears-it-wasnt-hacked-traders-fear-the-worst/) assurances from CoinBene that nothing happened, the [exchange was down for a month](https://cointelegraph.com/news/over-100-million-missing-coinbene-claims-maintenance-a-month-of-questions-point-toward-a-hack).

-<p>One of the strangest aspects of this hack is the unwillingness to&nbsp;<code>Coinbene</code>admit that something is wrong.&nbsp;The hack also came on the heels of a&nbsp;&nbsp;<a href="https://cointelegraph.com/news/bitwise-tells-us-sec-that-95-of-volume-on-unregulated-crypto-exchanges-is-suspect"><u>Bitwise Asset Manager report that accused Coinbene of fictitious trading</u></a>&nbsp;&nbsp;to manipulate the cryptocurrency market.&nbsp;The details are still extremely vague, but it is believed that&nbsp;&nbsp;<a href="https://cointelegraph.com/news/over-100-million-missing-coinbene-claims-maintenance-a-month-of-questions-point-toward-a-hack"><u>more than $100 million worth of cryptocurrencies were stolen in the hack</u></a>&nbsp;&nbsp;.</p>
+One of the strangest aspects of this hack is the unwillingness of Coinbene to admit that something is wrong.
+[The hack also came on the heels of](https://cointelegraph.com/news/bitwise-tells-us-sec-that-95-of-volume-on-unregulated-crypto-exchanges-is-suspect).
+Bitwise Asset Manager report that accused Coinbene of fictitious trading to manipulate the cryptocurrency market.
+The details are still extremely vague, [but it is believed that](https://cointelegraph.com/news/over-100-million-missing-coinbene-claims-maintenance-a-month-of-questions-point-toward-a-hack) more than $100 million worth of cryptocurrencies were stolen in the hack.